RenderKit/embree/README.md

-This tutorial demonstrates how to use the templated hierarchy builders of Embree to build a bounding volume hierarchy with a user-defined memory layout using a high quality SAH builder using spatial splits, a standard SAH builder, and very fast morton builder.
+This tutorial demonstrates how to use the templated hierarchy builders of Embree to build a bounding volume hierarchy with a user-defined memory layout using a high-quality SAH builder using spatial splits, a standard SAH builder, and a very fast Morton builder.

 BVH Access
 -----------